shader-slang/slang/docs/design/serialization.md

 It should be noted that currently because of limitations in the C++ extractor, all of the types must be defined in the same scope.

+Also because value types are always fields in generalized serialization, they do not need to be identified with a sub type, even though C++ extractor does generate a ValueType enum.

 ## Generalized Serialization Format

 The serialization format used is 'stream-like' with each 'object' stored in order.
 Each object is given an index starting from 1.
 0 is used to be in effect nullptr.
 The stream looks like